kjkellyphys/PETITE/README.md

 *The notebook `./examples/tutorial.ipynb` offers an alternative to this readme.*

 PETITE comes with pre-generated VEGAS integrator files stored in the `./data/VEGAS_dictionaries/` directory.
-Key functions:
+Key functions (in `./src/shower.py` and `./src/dark_shower.py`):
-- `Shower` and `DarkShower` classes: import the VEGAS integrators and other infrastructure for the physicsal processes in the relevant material.
+- `Shower` and `DarkShower` classes: import the VEGAS integrators and other infrastructure for the physical processes in the relevant material.
 - `generate_shower` and `generate_dark_shower` functions: generate a shower for a given initial `Particle`.

 ### Generating a full SM shower